 OPTION 1: Research and become compliant with each individual state's firearm laws as you pass through them.
 It is a challenge to be sure.
 You can look online to find the statutes and attempt to interpret them.
 Consult legal counsel if necessary.
 You can contact a state police or state patrol and ask them for information.
 This option not only requires a decent amount of work but it can leave you without 100% certainty that you are fully clear on and in compliance with the state's laws.
-Tools such as our mobile app and The Travelers Guide law book contain good state legal summaries that can help with that research required.
+Tools such as our mobile app and The Legal Boundaries by State Travel book contain good state legal summaries that can help with that research required.

 OPTION 2: Meet the requirements outlined in Article 926A of the Firearm Owner Protection Act, which is a federal law that protects your ability to travel across state lines with a firearm which is our main point of discussion.

 How To Travel Using 926A As Your Legal Method

 The Federal Firearm Owner Protection Act was passed in 1986 to address the abuses of the Gun Control Act of 1968.
 Among its many provisions is article 926A which states: